Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 | Total (man-days) | 35 d | 36.5 d | 61 d |

 Conclusion: Flutter and React Native are tied on initial development.
 Both cut cost by 1.7× vs native.
+If a vendor quotes a big price gap between the two frameworks for the same spec, it's not the tech talking — it's their margin or their level of mastery.

 3-year maintenance cost

-- Flutter: rare breakage between major versions (3.0 → 3.27 with no breaks), 1-day upgrade per year
+- Flutter: rare breakage between major versions (3.0 → 3.27 with no major breaks), roughly a 1-day upgrade per year.

-- React Native: breaking changes on every version bump (0.71 → 0.77 broke 30% of packages), 5 to 15 days upgrade per year
+- React Native: more frequent breakage on each version bump (the move to the New Architecture broke a notable share of older packages), 5 to 15 days upgrade per year depending on dependency count.

-3. Ecosystem and packages
+4. Ecosystem and packages

 React Native has the seniority advantage